namely/k8s-pipeliner/README.md

           The stage has failed!
 - account: int-k8s
   name: "Deploy to INT"
-  refId: "2"
-  reliesOn:
-    - "1"
   deploy:
+    groups:
-    manifestFile: test-deployment.yml
+      - manifestFile: test-deployment.yml
         maxRemainingASGS: 2 # total amount of replica sets to keep around afterwards before deleting
         scaleDown: true
         stack: web # primarily for labeling purposes on the created resources
+        details: helloworld
         strategy: redblack
         targetSize: 2 # this is the total amount of replicas for the deployment
+        containerOverrides: {}
+        imageDescriptions:
+          - name: main-image
+            containerName: example
+          - name: second-image
+            containerName: init-example
+        loadBalancers:
+          - "test"
 - account: int-k8s
   name: "Proceed to Staging?"
   refId: "3"